 CARRY POUCH

-In the US users apply for a free carry pouch online.
-It has room for two Neffy devices and the instruction leaflet.
+The carry pouch has room for two Neffy devices and the instruction leaflet.

 HOW DO YOU USE NEFFY?

 Each of the plastic devices contains a single dose nasal spray which you deliver into one nostril.
-As with adrenaline pens, a second dose may be needed (sprayed into the same nostril) which is why the case has space for two devices.
+As with adrenaline pens, a second dose may be needed (sprayed into the same nostril).